benthecoder/next-word-predictor/README.md

 View the full report [here](https://benthecoder.github.io/next-word-predictor/report/milestone-report.html)

-You can find all the original data, sampled data and ngrams in the data folder.
+You can find all the ngrams in the data folder.

 ## Model Building